vitaminac/SpringTest/ReadMe.md

                 * Filter Page
             * RouterLinkActive
                 * The directive for adding/removing classes from an HTML element when an associated routerLink contained on or inside the element becomes active/inactive.
+    * Spring
+        * @Slf4j
+            * Lombok annotation to autocreate an Slf4j-based LoggerFactory as log
+        * @Bean CommandLineRunner
+            * Spring Boot will run ALL CommandLineRunner beans once the application context is loaded.
 * ## Glossary
     * Unknown
         * JSON Web Token (JWT)